Skip Navigation

 Pie chart showing potential sources of guaranteed income.

-If your anticipated expenses significantly exceed your anticipated income, it might be a sign that you need to push back your planned retirement date.
+If your anticipated expenses significantly exceed your anticipated income, it might be a sign that you need to make adjustments to your goals or push back your planned retirement date.
 Doing so can:

 • Increase your monthly Social Security benefit